 Periodically shaking out your keyboard is a good way to get rid of the dust and debris that gathers underneath and in between the keys.
 But that’s just half the job.
 Use a baby wipe to remove the dirt, dried spills, and unspecified gunk that builds up on the keys themselves.
-(Here are some other extraordinary uses for baby wipes you never thought of.)

 Out of glass cleaner?
 A strong, alcohol-based mouthwash will work as well as, or better than, glass cleaner on your computer monitor or TV screen.
 (Believe it or not, mouthwash has a ton of other little-known uses, too.)
 Apply with a damp, soft cloth and buff dry.
 Remember to use only on glass screens, not liquid crystal displays!
 The alcohol can damage the material used in LCDs.
 Mild all-purpose cleaner like Windex can also be used to clean the computer’s exterior.